 - Open Borders advocate

-In December 2002, Allen, complaining of abuses that anti-illegal immigration activists had allegedly carried out against unlawful border-crossers, stated that “undocumented” individuals “have civil rights and human rights that take precedence over defending the country.”
+Complaining of abuses that anti-illegal-immigration activists were allegedly carrying out against unlawful border-crossers, Allen stated in December 2002: “It's not their [the activists'] job to defend, to harass people, stalk people, injure people.
+That's nobody's job.
+They [illegal immigrants] have civil rights and human rights that take precedence over defending the country.”

-Professing BAN’s determination to “challenge the growth of the anti-immigrant movement in southern Arizona,” Allen in December 2003 announced that her organization would soon be filing a lawsuit to “represent the undocumented immigrants who were detained" by a vigilante group trying to protect the U.S. border.
-Such groups, she said "have created an atmosphere of fear and intimidation for both migrants and community members along the Arizona/Mexico border....
+Trumpeting BAN’s steadfast determination to “challenge the growth of the anti-immigrant movement in southern Arizona,” Allen in December 2003 announced that her organization was filing a civil lawsuit to “represent the undocumented immigrants who [had been] detained” and allegedly mistreated by a rancher named Roger Barnett, who presided over a 22,000-acre Arizona ranch just north of the Mexican border.
+During the previous four years, Barnett—along with his wife, Barbara Barnett, and another relative, Roger Barnett—had apprehended thousands of illegal aliens trespassing on his land and turned them over to the U.S. Border Patrol.
+According to Allen, such measures “have created an atmosphere of fear and intimidation for both migrants and community members along the Arizona/Mexico border....
 [W]e are witnessing outrageous … violations … [of] the civil rights of the undocumented.”

-In December 2007, Allen announced that BAN had produced a new report accusing Arizona police of committing “possible human rights violations” against illegal immigrants.
+In December 2007, Allen announced that BAN had published a new report accusing Arizona police of committing “possible human rights violations” against illegal aliens.
 The alleged offenses included “illegal temporary detention,” “violation of the rights of due process,” “illegal stopping for violation of immigration laws,” and “psychological or verbal abuse.”